EmanueleCosenza/NN4G/README.md

 The `Graph` class represents a graph in a graph dataset.
 It extends NetworkX's `DiGraph`, a directed graph.
 Undirected graphs can be created adding for each edge u->v of a graph the edge v->u.
 Attributes can be associated to each node of a graph.

-If a dataset does not contain node labels (as in IMDB-M), node attributes can be set to the one-hot representation of the node degree through the `deg_encoding` method.
+If a dataset does not contain node labels (as in IMDB-M), node attributes can be set to a one-hot representation of the node degree through the `deg_encoding` method.

 ## Datasets
 The MUTAG, NCI1 and IMDB-M datasets are all taken from http://graphkernels.cs.tu-dortmund.de.
 MUTAG and NCI1 are both chemical datasets for binary classification, while IMDB-M is a social network dataset for multiclassification.